-4. Faculty Hiring:

-The Department will continue to explore hiring needs as the new Probability course and launch of the Applied Mathematics track/program are finalized.
-Person responsible: Department Head with select faculty support Timeline: Fall 2023 through Fall 2028
+D. Faculty Hiring: The Department should continue to explore hiring needs as the new Probability course and launch of the Applied Mathematics track/program are finalized.

-5. Applied Mathematics

-A number of Program students are interested in a joint math/computer science path; others seek to continue to a 4-year math program.
+E. Applied Mathematics: A number of Math program students are interested in a joint math/computer science path; others seek to continue to a four-year math program.
 A few seek out a degree in Actuarial Science.
-Some of these graduates have expressed that the Math A.S. program, while the best program at CCP for their goals, is not ideal.
-Conversations with these graduates have helped inform the department of their interest in an "applied math" program that would provide a better 2-year path for students interested in actuarial science among several other disciplines (like statistics, bioinformatics, econometrics, etc.) If findings are supported, an Applied Mathematics A.S. degree should be developed to offer a better alternative for students interested in Bioinformatics, Mathematical Economics, Actuarial Science, Financial Analysis, Data Science, Statistics, and other applied mathematics majors.
-Once an Applied Math pathway is impliemented, the Program predicts an increase in enrollment
+Some of these graduates have expressed that the Math A.S. program, while the best program at the College for their goals, is not ideal.
+Conversations with these graduates have helped inform the department of their interest in an "applied math"

+program that would provide a better two-year path for students interested in actuarial science among several other disciplines (e.g., statistics, bioinformatics, econometrics, etc.) If findings are supported, an Applied Mathematics A.S. degree should be developed to offer a better alternative for students interested in bioinformatics, mathematical economics, actuarial science, financial analysis, data science, statistics, and other applied mathematics majors.
+Once an Applied Math pathway is implemented, the program predicts an increase in enrollment.